-Section D - Convicted Child Sex Offender
+Section C - Convicted Child Sex Offender

-State law prohibits a child sex offender from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present, unless the offender:
+State law prohibits a child sex offender from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present, unless the offender is:

-- 1. Is a parent/guardian of a student attending the school and the parent/guardian is: (i) attending a conference at the school with school personnel to discuss the progress of his or her child academically or socially, (ii) participating in child review conferences in which evaluation and placement decisions may be made with respect to his or her child regarding special education services, or (iii) attending conferences to discuss other student issues concerning his or her child such as retention and promotion and notifies the building principal of his or her presence at the school; or - 2.
-Has been given prior permission to be present from the Board, superintendent, or superintendent's designee.
-If permission is granted, the superintendent shall provide the details of the offender's upcoming visit to the building principal.
+- 1. A parent/guardian of a student attending the school and the parent/guardian is: (i) attending a conference at the school with school personnel to discuss the progress of his or her child academically or socially, (ii) participating in child review conferences in which evaluation and placement decisions may be made with respect to his or her child regarding special education services, or (iii) attending conferences to discuss other student issues concerning his or her child such as retention and promotion and notifies the building principal of his or her presence at the school; or - 2.
+Has permission to be present from the Board, superintendent, or superintendent's designee.
+If permission is granted, the superintendent or board president shall provide the details of the offender's upcoming visit to the building principal.

-In all cases, the superintendent or designee who is a certified employee, shall supervise a child sex offender whenever the offender is on school property.
+In all cases, the superintendent, or designee who is a certified employee, shall supervise a child sex offender whenever the offender is in a child's vicinity.

-Section E - Exclusive Bargaining Representative Agent
+Section D - Exclusive Bargaining Representative Agent